 We are a registered breeder with the Juliana Pig Association Registry.
-We have a small breeding program as a Mother/daughter business with J & J signifying our names Jenny and Justine.
+We have a small breeding program.
 We have one sow and one boar.
 We want to be able to spend a lot of time with the piglets so that they are socialized well before they go to their new homes.
 We are located in Midlothian, Texas about 45 miles south of Dallas.

-Julianas are one of the smallest breeds of pigs weighing between 60-80 pounds and being 15-17 inches in height.
+Julianas are one of the smallest breeds of pigs weighing between 60-80 pounds and being 15-18 inches in height.
 They are thought to originate from Europe through selective breeding .
 They have been bred to interact well with people and pets.
 Julianas can be many different colors including silver, white, red, rust, or cream, but must exhibit spots to prove that they are pure bred.
 They should be lean, longer than tall, and athletic in appearance.
 They should not have a pronounced belly or swayback.

-Some recommended feeds are Conway feed, Purina Pig and Sow, or Mazuri Mini Pig (active adult).
+Some recommended feeds are Conway feed, Purina Pig and Sow, or Mazuri Mini Pig (youth & active adult).
 Local grass hay, vitamins, selenium, and/or vitamin E. You should be able to find these at your local feed store.
-10-25% of their diet is concentrated of vegetables including Cucumbers, Celery, Peppers, Carrots, Potatoes (try to limit starchy veggies), Broccoli, Cabbage , Frozen peas, Eggplant, Squash, and Green bean.
+10-25% of their diet is concentrated of vegetables including cucumbers, celery, peppers, carrots, potatoes (try to limit starchy veggies), broccoli, cabbage , frozen peas, eggplant, squash, and green beans.
 They do not need veggies daily just a few times a week.
 Fruits can be given to the mini pigs as treats and for training.
 Some good fruits are peaches, apples, pears, plums, grapes-cut in half, and raisins.
 You can feed supplement called Horse Guard (one tablespoon a week.)
 You can give a children's chewable vitamin 3 times a week (optional).
-For dry skin you can also try one fish oil gel cap daily or a tablespoon of coconut oil/olive oil 3 times a week on feed.
+For dry skin you can also try one fish oil gel cap daily or a tablespoon of coconut oil or olive oil 3 times a week on feed.

 You can put in a kiddie pool for them to keep cool in the summer.
 In the winter you can put out a heat lamp or put out blankets and beds.
 They must be bathed at least once a month; in the summer a kiddie pool will work and in the winter the bathtub is recommended, you can use dog or baby shampoo diluted in spray bottle to making it easier to apply.
 They need a fenced area of 10 x 10 area for rooting.